sergio11/zoneguardian/README.md

 **Secure your DNS.
 Protect your infrastructure.
 Trust ZoneGuardian.** 🚀

+> ⚠️ **Disclaimer**: This tool has been developed **exclusively for educational and ethical hacking purposes**.
+It is designed to help users understand DNS security concepts and learn how to identify potential vulnerabilities in a controlled environment.
+>
-> ⚠️ **Disclaimer**: This tool is intended for ethical hacking and educational purposes only.
-Always ensure you have authorization before testing any systems.
+> **Unauthorized use of this tool on systems without explicit permission is strictly prohibited.** Always ensure you have the proper authorization before conducting any security analysis.
+The developer assumes no responsibility for misuse.

 🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
 The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
 Thank you for sharing your knowledge and expertise!